getporter/operator/README.md

   porterVersion: canary # Optional.
 Version of the Porter Agent image.
 Allowed values: latest, canary, vX.Y.Z
   porterRepository: ghcr.io/getporter/porter-agent # Optional.
 The Porter Agent repository to use.
   volumeSize:
+  installationServiceAccount: # Optional.
+ServiceAccount to run the installation under, service account must exist in the namespace that the installation is run in.
 ```

 The agent configuration has a hierarchy and values are merged from all three